anonym17459/A658479A410EFCC1/README.md

-# A658479A410EFCC1
+# Quantum Preference Query

-Quantum Preference Query
+This is the code repository of submission "Quantum Preference Query".